We proudly serve the pets Fort Smith, AR and beyond.

 What do I need to know about heartworm testing and prevention?

 We require, at the recommendation of the American Heartworm Society (AHS), Companion Animal Parasite Council (CAPC), and all preventative manufacturers, annual heartworm testing for dogs.
-We are a high-risk heartworm region, so it is recommended that ALL dogs be on a preventative year-round.
-We will NOT write online prescriptions for heartworm prevention due to issues that have occurred in the past and the risk those issues pose to your pet’s health.
+We are a high-risk heartworm region, so it is recommended all dogs be on a preventative year-round.

 Should I spay or neuter my pet?